 Registrations start at 2pm in the Conference Room at Campaspe Downs, and students are encouraged to arrive before 6pm when dinner starts.

 We finish on the Friday, with a concert at 10.15, open to the public, then lunch at 12.30, and we farewell MUSC around 1.30pm.

 Classes run from 9am - 4pm Mon, Tues and Thurs and from 9am - 12.30pm on Wednesday.
 The Wednesday afternoon is free for practice, swimming, walking, sightseeing whatever.

 The classes are dedicated, meaning that students don't move between different classes during the week.
 The tutors plan the week to develop skills, once a tune has been learnt by ear.
 Emphasis is on playing by ear, where ornamentation, rhythm, lilt, harmonies etc are all added as the week progresses.

 All classes are of an Intermediate to Advanced standard.
 Students are expected to be able to play their chosen instrument well enough to be able to capitalize on learning the ornamentation etc, rather than just learning to cope with their instrument.
 Students are encouraged to learn by ear to help them join in sessions more easily.
 Sheet music is usually not given out until the end of the School, if at all.

-We hope again to have the Chris Duncan Rhythm Monster elective.
 Quite often an impromptu fiddle class or Gaelic language class or step dancing class may erupt, just to keep things on the move.